operskaas/CardBrain/README.md

 # CardBrain
 [Live](https://card-brain.herokuapp.com)

-CardBrain is a web application inspired by BrainScape built using Ruby on Rails and React/Redux.
-It uses PostgreSQL and Redux.
+CardBrain is a web application inspired by BrainScape built using Ruby on Rails, React/Redux, and PostgreSQL.

 ## Features & Implementation